FAIRmat-NFDI/nomad-docs/docs/howto/customization/hdf5.md

-# How to use HDF5 to handle large quantities
+# How to handle large data with HDF5

 The NOMAD schemas and processed data system are designed to describe and manage intricate hierarchies of connected data.
 This is ideal for metadata and lots of small